 From this point of view, our Pentalog Software Factory development centers fit the description exactly, be they in Romania, Moldavia or Vietnam.
 Working for 1,000 startup clients really helps!
 It’s interesting, our ranking puts Vietnam just in front of France.

 That being said, would it be a good idea to set up shop in Budapest for example?
 In my opinion, the population makes it a great place to build a center – but it’s a very small population.

 On average, Eastern Europe, Spain and Portugal offer extremely good value for money.

 But the country currently offering the very best in terms of population and value for money is definitely Vietnam.

 We reckon it wouldn’t take long for the Maghreb to be up there too if it could just modernize its technologies faster.
 These countries are all suffering from the India effect, whereas Eastern Europe, Vietnam and definitely China are not.

 Lastly, in an era of continuous delivery and DevOps, your teams can be absolutely anywhere and this type of information can give you a few clues when it’s time to choose.
 One area really can offer much greater advantages than another at the same cost.
 It’s a way of calling a halt to the West’s fantasies about its own excellence and making rational, properly documented decisions.

-Check out our ranking of countries by IT skills as measured by tests:
+Check out our IT ranking of countries by tech skills as measured by tests: